 Measures the percentage of visitors that convert on a website.

 A conversion is the measurement and recording of activity on a website.
-An example of a conversion on a website is a user completing a contact form, quote request form, etc. In Google Analytics, conversions are called goals which are setup to measure and track visitor duration, enquiries, etc. In Google Adwords, conversion codes are created which when added to a website, allows you to allocate the role in which the advertisement played in generating enquiries.
+An example of a conversion on a website is a user completing a contact form, quote request form, etc. In Google Analytics, conversions are called goals that are set up to measure and track visitor duration, enquiries, etc. In Google Adwords, conversion codes are created which when added to a website, allows you to allocate the role in which the advertisement played in generating enquiries.

 Images or videos created as visual advertising, instead of the usual text advertisements.